- Honorably discharged veterans who entered the service from Maine or currently reside in Maine (both wartime & peacetime)

 Medicare pays for up to 100 days per spell of illness as long as the person meets the medical requirements for skilled care.

 Medicare pays 100% of the costs for the first 20 days, per spell of illness.
-A Medicare co-payment (of $128 per day for 2007) is charged for days 21-100.
+A Medicare co-payment is charged for days 21-100.
 People often have a private insurance companion plan (Medi-gap policy), or MaineCare that covers the co-payment.

 MaineCare is a State program for people who have a low income and cannot afford to pay for nursing home or residential care.
 The majority of people in Maine receiving long term care in a nursing home rely on MaineCare for financial assistance at some point.